copperwater/xNetHack/doc/xnh-changelog-9.0.md

   but the Wisdom penalty now happens 100% of the time instead of 20%.
 - It is no longer possible to levelport downwards or teleport within the same level in the Quest before the nemesis is killed.
+- Being adjacent to a hezrou may nauseate you, with the odds increasing if there are multiple hezrous.

 ### Interface changes